 But this is not a GTi, Kia is quick to say.
 It’s not an out-and-out performance-focused hot hatch, being instead more about usability and practicality.

-While the likes of Renault and Vauxhall compete for the more extreme hot hatch crown, the new Kia, the Korean firm’s first performance-oriented car, is under-cutting the other mainstream competition with a product that, for the price, is nigh-on untouchable.
+The new Kia, their first performance-oriented car, is under-cutting the other mainstream competition with a product that, for the price, is nigh-on untouchable.

 It’s definitely quick enough.
 It pulls harder the closer you are to 6,000rpm, but with a meaty midrange that, given the Pro_cee’d’s near-1,400kg kerb weight, does a brilliant job of hustling the sleek three-door shape along.
 The steering, a new variable-assistance setup, gives a greater sense of weight and transmits a degree of textural feel from the road for even more reassurance and control.